 Staging isn’t essential, as we’ve seen empty homes that attract attention just as much as staged ones.
 However, it does make a great impression on buyers and can help them picture themselves in your home easier.
 By having furniture throughout the home, it can also give clearer indicators on the available space; rooms can look smaller without anything in them!

 For those who are choosing to live in their property while selling, this could mean purchasing some plants, new lights, bed covers or little decorative pieces to make it more appealing.
 In some instances simply decluttering will be enough.

 For those who have moved out, there are plenty of staging services available where furniture is placed in the home for you until you sell.

 Put your best property forward

 One of the best tips we could provide is to put yourself in the buyers shoes.
 What would they be looking for and what would they want to know before making the purchase?
-Doing a thorough inspection of your property allows you to identify small fixes you can do now that may have a big impact on the price you receive later.
+Doing a thorough Building Inspections of your property allows you to identify small fixes you can do now that may have a big impact on the price you receive later.